Federal Perkins & Nursing Loans

 at any point during the academic year.
 If you know your FAFSA PIN, this can be used as your PIN for the UAS site also.
 If you do not know your FAFSA PIN, you must obtain an authentication PIN from UAS in order to complete the e-Signature process (follow email instructions).

-For Perkins borrowers, the completed promissory note will authorize the University to borrow you the Perkins Loan funds up to the annual amount listed on your financial aid award.
+borrowers, the completed promissory note will authorize the University to borrow you the loan funds up to the annual amount listed on your financial aid award.

 For questions on your Perkins or Nursing Loan or on University Accounting Services, contact the Office of Student Accounts